restatedev/tour-of-restate/README.md

 [![Discord](https://img.shields.io/discord/1128210118216007792?logo=discord)](https://discord.gg/skW3AZ6uGd)
 [![Twitter](https://img.shields.io/twitter/follow/restatedev.svg?style=social&label=Follow)](https://twitter.com/intent/follow?screen_name=restatedev)

-# A Tour of Restate: Typescript handler API
+# A Tour of Restate

 Restate is a system for easily building resilient applications using **distributed durable RPC & async/await**.

-This repository contains the code examples for the `Tour of Restate` tutorial.
+This repository contains the code examples for the `Tour of Restate` tutorial, for the Typescript Handler API and Java SDK.
 This tutorial takes your through key Restate features by developing an end-to-end ticketing app.

 ❓ Learn more about Restate from the [Restate documentation](https://docs.restate.dev).